shashankgujjala77/Power-BI-/README.md

-# Power-BI
-Hi, I'm Shashank.
-I'm a Data Analyst with two years of experience at Infosys, specializing in Power BI and SQL.
-I've worked on data warehousing and business intelligence projects, creating reports and dashboards to drive data-driven decisions.
-I'm passionate about turning data into insights and hold certifications in Power BI and Azure AI.
 # Hi, I'm Shashank! 👋

 Welcome to my GitHub portfolio!
 I'm a Data Analyst with 2 years of hands-on experience at Infosys, specializing in Power BI, SQL, and Azure.
 I'm passionate about transforming data into actionable insights and creating impactful visualizations.